rasfa98/music-manager/README.md

 # Music Manager

-# Tasks
+_Rasmus Falk, WP17_

 ## 1. Idea

 If you are a passionate music collector that has been collecting for a long time, you may have trouble remembering which albums you have in your collection.
-This applications aims to solve that problem!
+This application aims to solve that problem!

 The main users are people collecting music as a hobby or just anyone that would like to organize and have an easy overview of their albums.
 The application will have a simple UI that anyone will be able to use.
+With a search feature and sort functionality, users will be able to quickly find specific albums.

 The application will have the following features: